 There are several ways to make Excel automatically refresh data connections and recalculate a worksheet.
-These tricks are more important with the upcoming Stock data type in Excel 2016 for Office 365 customers.
+These tricks are more important with the Stock data type in Excel for Microsoft 365 customers.

 Normally Excel will update itself when you change a cell value.
 These days there are situations where cells change value but Excel does NOT update the worksheet.
 In other words, modern Excel has changed in ways that Microsoft hasn’t yet fully adapted to.

 Ideally, Excel would have an overall setting to refresh the worksheet every ‘n’ seconds or minutes.
 As it stands, we need workarounds to make it happen.

 Here’s some situations where forcing data refresh or recalculation might be necessary or prudent.

 Stock Data Type

 With the Stock Data Type the ability to update automatically is more important.
 Users will want their worksheets to grab the latest prices automatically, something the current preview releases can’t do.
 Instead of having a nice automatic ‘ticker’, we’re expected to click ‘Refresh’ to get the latest prices.